-What pulls me to a place is always the people.
-You can't photograph them if you don't connect with them first.
-You need to be invisible, but the culture needs to speak to you — you need to feel something before you can frame it.
-You see the picture with your eyes.
-Raising the camera comes after.
+What pulls me to a place is always the people and the environment.
+The truth is, you can't photograph if you don't connect with the place first.
+You need to be invisible with the camera, but the culture of the place needs to be close to you — you need to feel something before you frame it.
+First you see the photograph with your eyes.
+Often you click with your mind.
+Then you raise the camera quickly and with clear intention.

 "To provide a meaning to the world, one must feel involved in what one singles out through the viewfinder.
 This attitude requires concentration, a discipline of the mind, and a sense of economy." — Henri Cartier-Bresson

 I came to photography late.
-I studied Computer Science in Athens and User Interface design in Copenhagen.
+I studied Computer Science in Athens and mobile engineering in Copenhagen.
 I have spent years working for major tech companies and still do.
-Before the camera, there was dance — touring with Artisstep, working through Balkan tradition in performance.
-None of it was a straight line, but all of it was about learning to pay attention.
+Before photography, there was dance — touring Europe with Artisstep, and teaching seminars around the world.
+Nothing is a straight line, but everything taught me one thing.
+To observe and pay attention to detail.

 "Photography for me is not premeditated.
 It's pure instinct." — Nikos Economopoulos

 The photographer I keep returning to is Nikos Economopoulos.
 His frames are full — full of stories and full of open questions.
-The story is not just the subject.
-It is everything else he put in the frame.
-That is the approach I work toward — reacting to what is there, and trying to convey the story in the frame.
+The subject always has a story around it, shaped by the elements he chose to include or leave out of the frame.
+That is the direction I work toward — reacting to what is there, and trying to convey the story within the frame.

 To explore the website, you can navigate through the sections below: